 Go to the docs for the latest release.

-Tiering inactive data to low-cost object storage
+Tiering cold data to low-cost object storage

 To set up data tiering, you simply need to do the following:

 You can enable data tiering when using specific configurations and features: